-A Jewish nationalist by the name of Judas Maccabaeus led a rededication of the temple on December 25, 164 B.C.
-This is the event that caused the Jews to celebrate the Hanukkah ever since.
+A Jewish nationalist named Judas Maccabaeus led a rededication of the temple on December 25, 164 B.C.
+This is the event that caused the Jews to celebrate Hanukkah ever since.

 And it grew up to the host of heaven; and it cast down some of the host and some of the stars to the ground, and trampled them.